ijjones/cse15l-lab-reports/lab-report-1-week-1.md

 * In the terminal enter <code>mkdir .ssh</code>.
 Then logout using <code>exit</code>
 * You should know be able to sign into the server without using a password.
 ![screenshot](part6.png)
-* If done correctly, this is how you should log into the remote server
+* If done correctly, then you should not be prompted for a password when logging in remotely
 ![screenshot](part7.png)

 **Part 6: Optimizing Remote Running**